Understanding Injection Moulding: An Overview

 2. Injection

-The molten material is injected into the mould at high pressure.
-This phase is critical as it affects the quality of the product, influencing factors such as dimensional accuracy, surface finish, and structural integrity.
+In this phase, the molten material is injected into the mould at high pressure.
+This step is vital for determining the quality of the part, including its dimensional accuracy, surface finish, and structural integrity.

 3. Dwelling